ainnmzln/Heart-Attack-Prediction-with-ML/README.md

 # 2. Datasets

 This projects is trained with  [Heart Attack Analysis & Prediction Dataset](https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset).
-The 'outcome' field refers to the presence of heart disease in the patient.
+The 'outcome' field refers to the presence of heart disease of the patient.
 It is integer valued 0 = no disease and 1 = disease.

 # 3. Requirements
 This project is created using Spyder as the main IDE.
 The main frameworks used in this project are Pandas, Matplotlib, Seaborn, Scikit-learn and Streamlit.